vispy/vispy/README.md

    * Viewports - Multiple viewports using simple to use wrappers.
    * Optional scene objects - Scene nodes, cameras, render nodes.
    * 3D transform objects - Wraps 3D maths in intuitive objects.
-   * GLSL shader support - Helpful error parsing.
+   * GLSL shaders - Uniform and Attribute wrappers.
+Errors print offending source code.
    * Vertex Arrays and Buffers - Basic and numpy enhanced versions.
 No more pointer maths.
    * Sorting - Sort scene to minimise over-draw and to support transparency.
    * Texture - Easily create OpenGL textures using raw data or PIL.